Renaissance and Reformation Art and Science

 A collection of essays by the author, linking Renaissance humanism, science, and art to the general political aim of imperial world dominance.
 Topics include the history of shadow projection in art theory; collaborations among poets, artists, and astronomers; Renaissance Prague; the kunstkammer; and the paintings of Arcimboldo.

 • Lefèvre, Wolfgang, Jürgen Renn, and Urs Schoepflin, eds.
 The Power of Images in Early Modern Science.
-Boston: Birkhäuser Verlag, 2003.
+Berlin: Birkhäuser Verlag, 2003.

-Fifteen essays address the relationship of images and works of art to mechanics, alchemy, astrology, mathematics, and zoology in the Early Modern era.
-Questions concerning the relationship of images to texts, the hidden potential of images, and systems of knowledge and classification apply both to scientific sources and to works of art.
+Fifteen essays address the relationship of images and works of art to mechanics, alchemy, zoology, astrology, and mathematics in the Early Modern era.
+Questions concerning the relationship of images to texts, the hidden potential of images, and systems of knowledge and classification apply both to scientific sources and works of art.

-• Lüthy, Cristoph, Claudia Swan, Paul Bakker, and Claus Zittel, eds.
+• Lüthy, Christoph, Claudia Swan, Paul J. J. M. Bakker, and Claus Zittel, eds.
 Image, Imagination, and Cognition: Medieval and Early Modern Theory and Practice.
-Intersections: Interdisciplinary Studies in Early Modern Culture 55.
+Intersections.
+Vol. 55.
 Leiden, The Netherlands: Brill, 2018.

 • Shirley, John W., and F. David Hoeniger, eds.
 Science and the Arts in the Renaissance.
 Washington, DC: Folger Shakespeare Library, 1985.